 In lending terms, property with acreage falls into three main sectors.
-Each of which is underwritten differently and each of which we may need to approach different types of lender on.
+Each of which is underwritten differently and each of which we may need to approach in different ways with different types of lender.

 Up to 2 acres

 A residential property can be bought via a high street lender if it has a couple of acres.
 This generally causes lenders no issue as most lenders will view up to a couple of acres as being an extended garden and include it in their valuation.
 If we add outbuildings into the picture, this can start to make things slightly more complex for the average high street lender as they will need to determine whether the property is going to be used commercially.

 At Fox Davidson, we can finance property with up to ten acres of land with high street lenders at market leading rates.
 We have to be careful which lenders we approach as the majority may only take a couple of acres into consideration when valuing the property.
 Therefore, if our client is borrowing at a higher loan to value or trying to obtain the lowest rate available at a low loan to value, the correct lender needs to be approached first time.
 As we are an across the market brokerage and specialise in finance for property with acreage, we know which lender to approach first time for any scenario.